judsonlmoore/judsonlmoore.com/_posts/travel/destinations/brazil/2016-09-17-iguazu-falls-largest-waterfall-system.markdown

 ---
 title:			The Iguazu Falls Are More Than The World's Largest Waterfall System
 date:			2016-09-17 11:49:24 Z
 categories:		Brazil
 tags:			argentina
   - brazil
   - travel guide
   - waterfalls
 author:			judsonlmoore
 excerpt:		'In the Triple Frontier between Paraguay, Argentina, and Brazil, sits one of the grandest natural wonders in the world, the Iguazu Falls. '
 layout:			post
+image:			../assets/images/

 ---